interactive-sonification/sc3nb/README.md

 * any usecase that the SuperCollider 3 language supports

-For more information, please read the documentation.
+For more information and examples, please read the documentation.

 #### Installation